abklabs/svmkit/README.md

 ## GoLang Library

-The SVMKit GoLang library, located in the [`pkg`](/pkg) directory, provides essential functionalities for managing Solana nodes programmatically.
-It includes tools for creating and configuring Solana genesis ledgers, validators, and other components.
+The SVMKit GoLang library, available in the [`pkg`](/pkg) directory, delivers essential tools for managing SVM modules.
+It includes utilities for setting up Solana genesis ledgers, configuring validators, and handling other components through SSH connections.

 ## Pulumi Provider

-The SVMKit Pulumi provider, found in the [`provider`](/provider/) directory, enables infrastructure as code (IaC) management of Solana nodes and related resources.
-Users can define, deploy, and manage their Solana infrastructure using Pulumi.
+The SVMKit Pulumi provider, located in the [`provider`](/provider/) directory, facilitates infrastructure as code (IaC) for managing Solana nodes and related resources.
+With this provider, users can easily define, deploy, and manage their Solana infrastructure using Pulumi.

 ## Development